 - How is the test scored?
 From 100 to 300 is the range of possible scores

 - What is considered a passing score?
-A score of 240 is required to pass
+A score of 240 is required to pass.

-Cultivating a good study habit is important to your success and reducing the test’s difficulty.
+Cultivating a good study habits is important to your success and reducing the test’s difficulty.
 This is especially true if you are a new teacher looking to be certified without any prior ESL teaching experience.

 How Should You Study For the Supplemental Test?